 - 1. The student to be recessed

 - 2. The student to repeat the course

+- 3. The Student repeat the academic year

-- 3. The student placed on academic probation
+- 4. The student placed on academic probation

+- 5. The Student be dismissed from the program

-For students failing two or more courses, the SPC may recommend one or more of the following:
+For students failing two or more courses, the SPC may recommend the following: